HoustonRuby/rails_girls/03_messages/edit_an_existing_chirp.md

 <%= link_to "Edit this Chirp", edit_chirp_path(@chirp) %>
 ```

-Now, [showing a chirp](http://localhost:3000/chirps/2) has a link for us to edit the chirp!
+Now, showing a chirp, [http://localhost:3000/chirps/2](http://localhost:3000/chirps/2) has a link for us to edit the chirp!

 ![](../images/chrome_edit_chirp_link.png)